 Good news: the Maps from here & abroad project is the winner of the "Mental Health Migrants: Supporting People in Psychic Suffering" call for proposal!

-Sensitive mapping from a mental health perspective
+Subjective mapping from a mental health perspective

-From a therapeutic perspective, sensitive mapping, based on a subjective, affective, imaginary and creative representation of what space constitutes for a person, has many advantages.
+From a therapeutic perspective, subjective mapping, based on a subjective, affective, imaginary and creative representation of what space constitutes for a person, has many advantages.
 It allows the creation of a map - drawn, painted, embroidered - individual or collective, which tells the story of a district, a host territory or a territory of origin, a journey into exile.
 The map becomes a medium encouraging the alternative expression of a migratory narrative.